ldoge/LDOGE/README.md

 Issues with no commits will be given a similar warning, and closed after 15 days from their last activity.
 Issues closed in this manner will be labeled 'stale'.

-Build Process tittiecoind
+Build Process litedoged
-Building tittiecoind is very easy and stright forward.
+Building litedoged is very easy and stright forward.

 Use the autogen script to prepare the build environment.
 Note these commands are not run in the src directoty